astrozullo/Z-Astro-Calculator/README.txt

 ============================================================
 Download `Z-Astro-Calculator.html` from the Releases section (https://github.com/astrozullo/Z-Astro-Calculator/releases) and open it with any browser.
 That's it.

+🔒 Privacy — Check for new release

+Quando clicchi il pulsante "Check for new release", vieni reindirizzato alla pagina GitHub delle release.
+In quel momento GitHub riceve il tuo indirizzo IP, come accade con qualsiasi link che apri nel browser.
+Nessun altro dato viene trasmesso.
+Il tool stesso non invia nulla — né automaticamente né in background.

+---

+🔒 Privacy — Check for new release

+When you click the "Check for new release" button, you are redirected to the GitHub releases page.
+At that point GitHub receives your IP address, as happens with any link you open in a browser.
+No other data is transmitted.
+The tool itself sends nothing — neither automatically nor in the background.

 AUTHOR
 ============================================================
 Andrea Zullo — Astronomia Spiccia (https://www.instagram.com/astronomiaspiccia/)